 • Coinbase Pro

-Understanding liquidity’s role in crypto is one of the first steps in investing in cryptocurrency.
-Traders need liquidity so they can make trades at any time without moving the market too much.
+Traders need liquidity so they can make trades at any time.
 This means an exchange must have a high enough volume of orders flowing through its order books on any given day.

 Liquidity is also important during times of high volatility, which happen often in the crypto markets.
-Less liquidity can exacerbate volatility to the point where prices rise or fall even more dramatically than they would otherwise.
+Less liquidity can exacerbate volatility to the point where prices can experience dramatic rises and falls.

 4. Asset Choices

-The need for a secure crypto exchange is self-explanatory.
 Holding coins on an exchange means trusting someone else with that money.
 In most cases, if the exchange gets hacked or an employee steals coins, investors end up empty handed.
 And yes, that’s entirely possible!

 Most exchanges will offer information about their security practices somewhere on their websites.
 While no exchange is 100% secure, and it’s hard to know which is the most secure cryptocurrency exchange, you might consider looking for which exchanges have been around for the longest time, have the most customers, and have had the least amount of problems.

-The term “cold storage” refers to funds being kept in a crypto wallet that stays offline where hackers can’t access them.
+The term “cold storage” refers to crypto assets being kept in a crypto wallet that stays offline where hackers can’t access them.

 7. Trading Fees